ProGamerGov/Neural-Tile/README.md

 	`overlap_h=50`
 * Generally speaking, the larger the overlap value, the better your tiles will blend together.
 Though a larger overlap value results in a smaller output image.
 The default values have been tested to work with many different output images.

+* Using two different overlap values for the height and width has not been tested yet, so it is recommended you use the same value for both.

 # How It Works

 ## 1. Generate The First Output Image: